 - If the domain name is used in the URI, you must ensure that the domain name can be resolved on the DNS/DHCP Server using nslookup or an entry in /etc/hosts.

 - Bearer Token (Optional)—enter the bearer token used to authenticate with the HTTP endpoint.

 - Healthcheck—select this check box to enable health check service; deselect this check box to disable health check service.
-Upon initialization, the healthcheck ensure that the downstream service is accessible and can accept the DHCP statistics data.
+Upon initialization, the healthcheck ensures that the downstream service is accessible and can accept the DHCP statistics data.